-As part of his construction law practice, he has assisted owners, contractors, subcontractors, and suppliers in connection with a wide variety of projects, with a special emphasis on EPC contracts and design-build contracts.
-He has worked on residential developments, industrial facilities, maintenance structures, mining infrastructure, and school construction, with projects ranging from several million dollars up to multi-billion dollar budgets.
-His involvement has included negotiating agreements, assisting clients to structure proposed transactions, counseling clients to mitigate risk, and helping clients evaluate and resolve contract disputes and related conflicts.
+As part of Mr. Changaris’ construction law practice, he assists owners, contractors, subcontractors, and suppliers in connection with a wide variety of projects, with a special emphasis on EPC contracts and design-build contracts.
+He works on residential developments, industrial facilities, maintenance structures, mining infrastructure, and school construction.
+His involvement has included negotiating agreements, assisting clients to structure proposed transactions, counseling clients to mitigate risk, filing and foreclosing mechanics’ liens, and helping clients evaluate and resolve contract disputes and related conflicts.

-As part of his transactional practice, Mr. Changaris has counseled clients in a broad array of business matters, including entity formation, corporate governance, real estate sales, tax planning, mergers and acquisitions, asset sales, stock issuances, private placements, financing, and debt or equity offerings.
-Mr. Changaris has assisted clients by negotiating and drafting an array of loan and financing documents, security agreements, employment agreements, and non-compete and non-disclosure agreements.
-His experience spans multiple industries, including construction, mining, software development, manufacturing, and advertising.
+As part of his corporate transactional practice, Mr. Changaris counsels clients in a broad array of business matters, including entity formation, corporate governance, tax planning, mergers and acquisitions, asset sales, stock issuances, private placements, financing, and debt or equity offerings.
+Mr. Changaris assists clients by negotiating and drafting loan and financing documents, security agreements, employment agreements, and non-compete and non-disclosure agreements.
+His transactional experience spans multiple industries, including construction, mining, software development, manufacturing, and advertising.

-Mr. Changaris has also counseled clients through all phases of dispute resolution, including informal business-to-business negotiations, stipulated judgments and settlements, litigation in state and federal court, arbitration with the Judicial Arbiter Group (JAG), and international arbitration with the International Chamber of Commerce (ICC).
-His cases have involved complex commercial disputes, insurance coverage disputes, breach of contract, civil theft, environmental contamination, CERCLA, NEPA, real estate disputes, mechanics’ liens, construction defects, breach of fiduciary duties or corporate trust, corporate fraud and abuse, securities fraud, including Rule 10b-5 of the Securities and Exchange Act of 1934, SEC enforcement actions, fraudulent transfers, foreclosures, and landlord—tenant disputes.
-In addition to broad experience at the district court level, Mr. Changaris has conducted appeals before the United States Court of Appeals for the Tenth Circuit, drafting briefs and conducting oral argument.
+Mr. Changaris counsels clients through all phases of dispute resolution, including informal business-to-business negotiations, stipulated judgements and settlements, litigation in state and federal court, arbitration with the Judicial Arbiter Group (JAG), and international artbitration with the Internation Chamber of Commerce (ICC).
+His cases have involved complex commercial disputes, insurance coverage disputes, breach of contract, civil theft, environmental contamination, CERCLA, NEPA. real estate disputes, mechanics’ liens, construction defects, breach of fiduciary duties or coporate trust, coporate fraud and abuse, securitires fraud, including Rule 10b-5 of the Securities and Exchange Act of 1934, SEC enforcement actions, fraudulent transfers, foreclosures, and landlord-tenant disputes.

 EDUCATION & ADMISSIONS